johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 --- abstract

 This document defines an information model and corresponding data model for packet discard reporting.
-The information model provides an implementation independent framework for classifying packet loss, to enable automated network mitigation of unintended packet loss.
-The data model specifies an implementation of this framework in YANG.
+The information model provides an implementation-independent framework for classifying packet loss to enable automated network mitigation of unintended packet loss.
+The data model specifies a YANG implementation of this framework for network elements.

 --- middle